KhaledGaafar/GoGreenX/docs/README.md

 # Green Living Hub

-A web app for health and sustainability tracking, built with Django and React (Vite, JavaScript).
+A web application for tracking personal health metrics and sustainability habits, built with Django (backend) and React (frontend).

+# Features
+# Health Tracking:
+      .
+Log daily nutrition (calories, macros)

+      .
+Record physical activity and workouts

+      .
+Ask Ai to get a good plan

+      .
+Join a community to exchange healthy ideas and encourage each other
+# Technologies Used
+Django REST Framework

+PostgreSQL database

+JWT Authenticati

+Signals

+ React.js

 ## Setup